Knox Mobile Enrollment Requirements

 About the KME portal

-Once you initially login to Knox Mobile Enrollment, you have the option of utilizing a setup wizard to define a MDM server and initial enrollment profile configuration.
-For more information on using the setup wizard, go to: Navigating the getting started wizard.
+Once you initially login to Knox Mobile Enrollment, you have the option of utilizing a get started carousel and auto tour to become more familiar with the KME console.
+For more information, go to:

 Navigate amongst the Devices, MDM Profiles, Resellers, Device Users, Administrators & Roles, Activity log, Feedback and Support options to review the devices in the enrollment queue, existing profile assignments, resellers and user designations, KME activity log entries or leave feedback to the Knox team.